getsentry/sentry-php/UPGRADE-2.0.md

   ```

 - The method `Raven_Client::install` has been removed.
 The error handler is
-  registered automatically when using the `ErrorHandlerIntegration` integration
+  registered automatically when using the `ExceptionListenerIntegration`
-  (which is enabled by default).
+  and `ErrorListenerIntegration` integrations (which is enabled by default).

 ### Processors